raspibolt/raspibolt/bonus/lightning/charge-lnd.md

   ```

 * Test if the syntax is correct or if it contains some errors using the --check option.
-Indicate where the configuration file is located using the --config (or -c) option
+Indicate where the configuration file is located using the -c option

   ```sh
   $ charge-lnd -c ~/charge-lnd.config --check